xbaii/Directives-Workshop/README.md

 ````

 ####Dont get tripped up.
 Despite looking just like a controller or a service there are a few things to be cautious of when working with directives.
 The first is naming conventions.
-Remember that Javascript conventions say we should use camelCase while Html conventions state that we should use snake-case.
-Angular trying to keep with best practices holds true to these conventions so whatever you name your directive here will later be called in your Html using snake-case
+Remember that Javascript conventions say we should use camelCase while HTML conventions state that we should use snake-case.
+Angular trying to keep with best practices holds true to these conventions so whatever you name your directive here will later be called in your HTML using snake-case

 ````html
   ex. <div camel-case></div>
   ex. <div ng-view></div>
 ````

-Angular handles the conversion of your naming process itself so you don't have to worry about it, however if you didn't know it was happening you would have a very hard time debugging your code.
+Angular handles the conversion of your naming process itself so you don't have to worry about it, however if you didn't know it was happening you might have a very hard time debugging your code.

 ###Step 2